FabEdge/fabedge/docs/user-guide.md

     - shanghai.connector
 ```

-> Note: The member name is "cluster_name.connector".

-## Register the cluster
+## Register the member cluster

-Multi-cluster communication requires us to register endpoint information of each cluster in the host cluster:
+It is required to register the endpoint information of each member cluster into the host cluster for cross-cluster communication.

 1. Create a cluster resource in the host cluster: